Overview

 GFWC supports increased funding for the National Endowment for the Arts to enhance state and local programs that help transform communities into beautiful and resilient places through strategies that incorporate arts and culture.

-STEAM: GFWC supports federal funding for STEAM (science, technology, engineering, arts, and math) programs, broadband infrastructure to enable learning for every family, and increased funding for the Institute of Museum and Library Services to strengthen local community resources.
+GFWC supports federal funding for STEAM (science, technology, engineering, arts, and math) programs; strong educational programs with challenging academic curricula for all students including those with learning, social, mental, and physical disabilities; and increased funding for the Institute of Museum and Library Services to strengthen local community resources.

 Advocacy in Action